Third law of thermodynamics: Formulations

+That is, $\forall x, \lim_{T\to 0} S(T, x) \rightarrow S_0(x)$ where $S$ is the entropy, the zero-point entropy $S_0(x)$ is finite-valued, $T$ is the temperature, and $x$ represents other relevant state variables.

+This implies that the heat capacity $C(T, x)$ of a substance must (uniformly) vanish at absolute zero, as otherwise the entropy $S = \int_0^{T_1} \frac{C(T, x) dT}{T}$ would diverge.

+There is also a formulation as the impossibility of "perpetual motion machines of the third kind".

 History

-The third law was developed by chemist Walther Nernst during the years 1906–12, and is therefore often referred to as Nernst's theorem or Nernst's postulate.
+The third law was developed by chemist Walther Nernst during the years 1906 to 1912 and is therefore often referred to as the Nernst heat theorem, or sometimes the Nernst-Simon heat theorem to include the contribution of Nernst's doctoral student Francis Simon.
 The third law of thermodynamics states that the entropy of a system at absolute zero is a well-defined constant.
 This is because a system at zero temperature exists in its ground state, so that its entropy is determined only by the degeneracy of the ground state.

 In 1912 Nernst stated the law thus: "It is impossible for any procedure to lead to the isotherm T = 0 in a finite number of steps."

-An alternative version of the third law of thermodynamics as stated by Gilbert N. Lewis and Merle Randall in 1923:
+An alternative version of the third law of thermodynamics was enunciated by Gilbert N. Lewis and Merle Randall in 1923:

-If the entropy of each element in some (perfect) crystalline state be taken as zero at the absolute zero of temperature, every substance has a finite positive entropy; but at the absolute zero of temperature the entropy may become zero, and does so become in the case of perfect crystalline substances.

 This version states not only $\Delta S$ will reach zero at 0 K, but $S$ itself will also reach zero as long as the crystal has a ground state with only one configuration.
 Some crystals form defects which cause a residual entropy.
 This residual entropy disappears when the kinetic barriers to transitioning to one ground state are overcome.

 With the development of statistical mechanics, the third law of thermodynamics (like the other laws) changed from a fundamental law (justified by experiments) to a derived law (derived from even more basic laws).
 The basic law from which it is primarily derived is the statistical-mechanics definition of entropy for a large system:

 where $S$ is entropy, $k_\mathrm{B}$ is the Boltzmann constant, and $\Omega$ is the number of microstates consistent with the macroscopic configuration.
 The counting of states is from the reference state of absolute zero, which corresponds to the entropy of $S_0$.